czerwonk/ping_exporter/README.md

 (4 or 6, corresponding to the IP version), and `target` (the target's name).

+Additionally, a `ping_up` metric reports whether the exporter is running (and in which version).

 #### Deprecated metrics

 - `ping_rtt_ms`: Round trip trim in millis